Gold edges higher ahead of Fed policy statement

-LONDON Gold firmed on Wednesday, recovering from the previous session's near two-week low, but moves were muted as traders awaited the outcome of the Federal Reserve's latest policy meeting.
+LONDON (Reuters) - Gold firmed on Wednesday, recovering from the previous session's near two-week low, but moves were muted as traders awaited the outcome of the Federal Reserve's latest policy meeting.

 The U.S. central bank is widely tipped to unveil a quarter-point interest rate rise at 1800 GMT, lifting the Fed funds target rate above 1 percent for the first time since the aftermath of Lehman Brothers' collapse in 2008.
 [MKTS/GLOB]